-9.1 BOTTOM WATER TEMPERATURES IN DEEP WATERS
+BOTTOM WATER TEMPERATURES IN DEEP WATERS

-As described above, bottom water temperature was computed for entire Gulf using all available CTD data from August and September, mostly from the multispecies surveys for the northern Gulf in August and for the Magdalen Shallows in September (Fig. 45).
-We also included selected temperature casts from a trawl mounted SBE19plus that yields data at a vertical resolution of 5 m for 2019 to 2022.
-All of the Gulf deep bottom water temperatures were above normal, with most areas of Central Gulf, Anticosti and Esquiman Channels, and northwest Gulf above 6 °C, with some areas of Anticosti and Esquiman Channels above 7 °C but decreased from August 2021.
+The same method used to calculate bottom water temperature on the Magdalen Shallows was applied to the entire Gulf by combining into a single map all available CTD data from August and September, mostly from the multispecies surveys for the northern Gulf in August and for the Magdalen Shallows in September (Fig. 43).
+All of the Gulf deep bottom water temperatures were above normal, with most areas of Central Gulf, Anticosti and Esquiman Channels, and northwest Gulf above 6 °C, and large areas of Anticosti and Esquiman Channels above 7 °C.

-As done for the Magdalen Shallows (Fig. 44), time series of the bottom area covered by water in various temperature intervals were also estimated for the other regions of the Gulf based on August-September temperature profile data (Fig. 46).
-The figures show compression of the bottom habitat area in the temperature range of 5-6 °C in 1992, offset by the larger colder 4-5 °C habitat.
+As done for the Magdalen Shallows (Fig. 42), time series of the bottom area covered by water in various temperature intervals were also estimated for the other regions of the Gulf based on August-September temperature profile data (Fig. 44).
+The figures show compression of the bottom habitat area in the temperature range of 5-6°C in 1992, offset by the larger colder 4-5°C habitat.
 In 2012, a return of > 6 °C temperatures to the sea floor began.
-By 2015, it had caused a large decrease of the 5-6 °C habitat in the Northeast Gulf, this time replaced by a warmer 6-7 °C habitat.
-The 6-7 °C area then increased sharply in Central and Northwest Gulf in 2017, and increased sharply again in northwest Gulf in 2018 and again in 2019.
-Some 7-8 °C habitat appeared for the first time in the Northeast Gulf in 2020 and increased in 2021.
-In 2021, the 6-7 °C area increased dramatically in the Estuary.
-In 2022, the 6-7 °C area increased slightly in the combined Estuary and Northwest Gulf area, but the 7-8 °C area decreased slightly in the Northeast Gulf in favour of increased 6-7 °C area.
+By 2015, it had caused a large decrease of the 5-6°C habitat in the Northeast Gulf, this time replaced by a warmer 6-7°C habitat.
+The 6-7°C area then increased sharply in Central and Northwest Gulf in 2017, and increased sharply again in northwest Gulf in 2018 and again in 2019.
+Some 7-8°C habitat appeared for the first time in the Northeast Gulf in 2020 and increased in 2021.
+In 2021, the 6-7°C area increased dramatically in the Estuary.
+Areas with water temperatures above 6 °C and now 7 °C in places are at record highs in all regions along the deep channels.

-9.2 DEEP TEMPERATURE MAXIMUM
+DEEP TEMPERATURE MAXIMUM

-The warm waters found at the bottom of the Laurentian Channel and elsewhere are associated with the deep temperature maximum evident in the temperature profiles in these areas (e.g., the temperature maximum observed at spatially and interannually variable depth between 200 and 300 m on Fig. 3).
-The recent interannual progression to current conditions of the deep temperature maximum is shown on Fig. 47.
+The warm waters found at the bottom of the Laurentian Channel and elsewhere are associated with the deep temperature maximum evident in the temperature profiles in these areas (e.g., Fig. 3).
+The recent interannual progression to current conditions of the deep temperature maximum is shown on Fig. 45.
 Temperatures above 7 °C have been recorded since 2012 in the Gulf near Cabot Strait and occupied a large area in the Northeast Gulf for the first time in 2020, extending further towards the heads of Esquiman and Anticosti channels.
-The Gulf-wide average and regional areal averages of the deep temperature maximum are shown in Fig. 48.
-The Gulf-wide average of the deep temperature maximum has increased from 5.2 °C in 2009 to a record high of 7.0 °C in 2022.
-Looking at regional averages, record highs were also reached in all regions delimited in Fig. 2.
+The Gulf-wide average and regional areal averages of the deep temperature maximum are shown in Fig. 46.
+The Gulf-wide average at 300 m was at a series record high in 2021, at 6.9 °C, and record highs were also reached in the Estuary, the Northeast Gulf and Centre Gulf.
+The only area with a reduction from the 2020 record value was Cabot Strait, but this value is about the same as in 2019.

-9.3 TEMPERATURE AND SALINITY ANNUAL MEANS
+TEMPERATURE AND SALINITY ANNUAL MEANS